 Because we develop our own manufacturing processes, our chemists are mindful to use the least harmful substances.
 We aim to minimize any adverse environmental impacts in line with the principles of Green Chemistry.

-To continuously improve our manufacturing processes, we deploy the best available technologies when designing processes, technical utilities and facilities.
+We deploy the best available technologies when designing processes, technical utilities and facilities, to continuously improve our manufacturing processes.
 Where possible we use solvents with lower environmental impact and have increased our capabilities to recycle organic solvents in chemical production.
 This has allowed us to eliminate the need for thousands of tons of virgin materials and continue to save resources for production, transportation and waste management.

-We partner with universities to develop new working methods, such as introducing continuous processing.
+We partner with universities to develop new working methods.
+For instance, by introducing continuous processing.
 Here the product is produced in continuous flow in significantly smaller equipment than used in traditional batch processes where large reactors are filled, emptied and cleaned between each process step.
 This offers great benefits in raw material and energy usage.

 There is an interest within the pharmaceutical industry to increase what can be recycled and reused in packaging materials.
 This is being pursued at the association level in close dialogue with relevant health authorities.